The problem is that many inexperienced dog owners have an unrealistic view of their dog’s exercise requirements.

 “It’s a possessed four-legged version of the Energizer Bunny!”

-What many fail to realize is that this is a special type of dog.
+What many dog owners fail to realize is that this is a special type of dog.

 A dog that isn’t getting his or her exercise needs met can take out their energy in destructive chewing or other behavioral issues.
 It’s also one of the main reasons that dogs are surrendered to shelters.